 Some brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one (1) copy of the proxy statement and annual report may have been sent to multiple stockholders in a stockholder's household.
-The Company will promptly deliver a separate copy of either document to any stockholder who contacts the Company's investor relations department at (512) 836-6464 or by mail addressed to Investor Relations, c/o Active Power, Inc., 2128 W. Braker Lane, Austin, TX 78758, BK 12, requesting such copies.
-If a stockholder is receiving multiple copies of the proxy statement and annual report at the stockholder's household and would like to receive a single copy of the proxy statement and annual report for a stockholder's household in the future, stockholders should contact their broker, other nominee record holder, or the Company's investor relations department to request mailing of a single copy of the proxy statement and annual report.
+The Company will promptly deliver a separate copy of either document to any stockholder who contacts the Company's investor relations department at (512) 836-6464 or by mail addressed to Investor Relations, c/o Active Power, Inc., 2128 W. Braker Lane, BK 12, Austin, TX 78758, requesting such copies.
+If a stockholder is receiving multiple copies of the proxy statement and annual report at the stockholder's household and would like to receive a single copy of the proxy statement and annual report at the stockholder's household and would like to receive a single copy of the company's investor relations department to request mailing of a single copy of the proxy statement and annual report.